 At this point it’s too late for changes to the plan.
 Hopefully you have enough food and energy since it’s a pretty fast paced environment.
 In these situations a long line means you’re probably doing something they like.
 So you push forward knowing at the end of this long road there is a goal.
 We want to win it.
 Again.
 If we can accomplish this it would set us apart from our competition for at least another year.
 So after two days and a few bruises and burns we arrive at the beginning of this story.

 We have a good feeling that we would, at the very least finish in the top 3.
 So when third place was not us we knew we had a shot.
 Second place restaurant also was not our name.
 Nervous!
 Then it happened.
 They called our name as this year’s Best in Show.
 Oh yeah!
 That’s two years in a row, two for two for our current staff, and one step closer to a three-peat.
-Now I’m not promising another victory next year but if you do see us please stop by and try the BEST.
+Food competitions in Wisconsin Dells are definitely an experience.